Governorship of Wes Moore: Health care

 In an interview with The Daily Record before becoming governor, Moore expressed support for the End-of-Life Options Act, which would allow terminally ill adults to request medical aid in dying.
 As of March 2025, bills to allow this procedure have stalled in the General Assembly because of a lack of support in the Maryland Senate.

 In January 2023, Moore proposed providing members of the Maryland National Guard with free health and dental care; legislators later amended the bill to cap monthly reimbursements at $60 a month, and it was signed into law by Moore in May 2023.
 Also in May 2023, he signed into law the Josh Siems Act, a bill that would require emergency rooms to include fentanyl testing in toxicology screens.

 In May 2024, Moore signed into law the Access to Care Act, which would allow Maryland residents to purchase individual private health care plans through the Maryland Health Benefit Exchange regardless of immigration status.

-During the 2025 legislative session, Moore proposed $200 million in cuts to the Developmental Disabilities Administration to help offset a $3 billion budget deficit.
+During the 2025 legislative session, Moore proposed $200 million in cuts to the Developmental Disabilities Administration (DDA) to help offset a $3 billion budget deficit.
 Following pushback from disability advocates, state officials said that they had found a way to restore about 94% of the proposed budget cuts using unspent fund balance and federal assistance, and agreed to a three-month delay toward $73 million in DDA cuts that were set to go into effect in April 2025.
+During the 2026 legislative session, Moore proposed an additional $150 million in cuts to the DDA as well as a $500,000 cap on the total amount of state funding a single person with a DDA waiver could receive in a year for their health needs.
+The Maryland Senate reduced these cuts to $126 million and rejected the health services cap, but retained several other cost containment measures proposed by Moore.

 In May 2025, Moore signed into law a bill requiring insurers to cover vaccinations recommended by the Advisory Committee on Immunization Practices as of December 2024.
 In September 2025, amid efforts by Health and Human Services Secretary Robert F. Kennedy Jr. to restrict access to vaccines, Maryland joined the Northeast Public Health Collaborative, a coalition of states to coordinate public health guidelines separate from the Centers for Disease Control and Prevention (CDC).
+During the 2026 legislative session, Moore introduced a bill that would give the Maryland Secretary of Health the ability to issue vaccine recommendations tied to guidance from major medical associations and other states.
+The bill passed and was signed into law by Moore in April 2026.